A Mother's Reckoning

 A Mother's Reckoning: Living in the Aftermath of Tragedy is a 2016 memoir by Sue Klebold, the mother of Dylan Klebold.
 Along with Eric Harris, Dylan was one of the perpetrators of the Columbine High School massacre in 1999.
 The book details the childhood and teenage years of her son, and what she says are signs she missed that Dylan was suffering from clinical depression.
 The book also examines her grieving process in dealing with the fallout of the massacre.

 In his foreword to the book, author Andrew Solomon wrote, "The ultimate message of this book is terrifying: you may not know your own children, and worse yet, your children may be unknowable to you.
 The stranger you fear may be your own son or daughter."
 Sue Klebold donated all of her profits from the book to mental health charities.

 Contents

 The book describes Dylan Klebold as he grew into a teenager and his behaviors in the time leading up to the massacre, as well as Sue Klebold's desire to leave public attention after the massacre occurred, as she faced negative attitudes towards herself and stresses on her family.
 She did not believe her son willingly partook in the attack until she viewed the videotapes he made with Eric Harris.
 She ultimately decided to promote suicide prevention.
 As reviewer Rachel Shteir notes, the book "avoids details of the attack".
 The book also describes the various media-related controversies, including bullying, copycatting, and the effect of violence on U.S. culture.
-Sue Klebold often states that her son was depressive instead of psychopathic, and that compared to Harris, Dylan allowed some victims to flee, as well as killed fewer people.
+Sue Klebold often states that her son was depressive instead of psychopathic, and that unlike Eric Harris, Dylan allowed some victims to flee, and killed fewer people, as well.